Ahsan Azhar Hayat Khan

-Lieutenant General Ahsan Azhar Hayat Khan is a retired three-star rank Army General.
+Ahsan Azhar Hayat Khan is a retired three-star rank Pakistan Army general.

 Early life

 He was born in 1952 to a family belonging to the Khattar Tribe in Wah, Pakistan.
 He served as Pakistan's ambassador to Jordan.
 He was appointed in 2013 and served until 2015.

 Military career

-Hayat had served as the Commandant of the Pakistan Military Academy, IG Training & Evaluation and Commander V Corps.
+Hayat had served as the GOC 25th Mechanised Division Malir Cantt, Commandant of the Pakistan Military Academy, IG Training & Evaluation and Commander V Corps.